ZBX05/Temporal-Regularization-Training/README.md

 # Temporal Regularization Training

-Here is the PyTorch implementation for paper **Enhancing Generalization of Spiking Neural Networks Through Temporal Regularization Training**.
+Here is the PyTorch implementation for paper **Enhancing Generalization of Spiking Neural Networks Through Temporal Regularization**.

 ## Requirements